 base; the standard level of acceptable risk; likelihood and consequence of risk; current and

-strategies for risk.
+capabilities for risk.
 Further, all of the information in the RMAT is provided in the context

 of specific mission architectures, which vary in duration, degree of autonomy (due to

 distance from Earth), onboard capabilities, etc. In total, this tool permits analysis of